algosup/2024-2025-project-5-bubble-intermarche-team-3/Conventions.md

 ## Writing Conventions

-- `PascalCase` is used for file name.
+- `CamelCase` is used for file name.

 |❌|✅|
 |-|-|